Logs could be displayed before but now it’s empty on GUI

 If CPU usage is very high, logs may not be able to be delivered to logd or written to disk, thus cannot be displayed immediately.

-db rebuildor other daemons occupies resource and delays the new logs.
+- Check dlog_indexd, to see if doing db rebuild or other daemons occupies resource and delay the new logs.